 Vietnam, You’re Standing In It by Richard Wolters, a travel writer for Adventure Motorcycling Handbook, now his own book about Vietnam.
 Adventure motorcycle travel in Vietnam.
-A story how to go about it, what to expect and what it would cost.
+A story on how to go about it, what to expect, and what it would cost.
 Helpful hints of how you can realise your dream of travelling a foreign country with a minimum of fuss.
 Photos by Richard Wolters.

-This is some pages of this book, sent to us from Richard Wolters.
+These are some pages of this book, sent to us from Richard Wolters.

 “Passport Control” the sign read.
 A security guard ushered me to a booth with another sign that read “Foreigners”.
 The lady behind the small window asked me to step forward and hand her my passport.
-It had been a longer trip than I expected due to the stopover in Taipei, but at last I had arrived in Hanoi.
+It had been a longer trip than I expected due to the stopover in Taipei, but at last, I had arrived in Hanoi.
 “Welcome to Vietnam” she said with a soft voice while placing a stamp in my passport.
 In the arrival hall, a man holding a yellow placard with my name on it grabbed my bag and walked over to a car that was waiting outside.
 “I will take you to hotel” he said.

-During the one hour trip to Hanoi, I tried to have a conversation with the driver, but eventually gave up.
+During the one-hour trip to Hanoi, I tried to have a conversation with the driver but eventually gave up.
 I repeatedly received a “Yes” answer to every question, even when it did not fit the question.
 “How long does it take to drive to Hanoi?”
 “Yes.”
 “What is that over there?”
 “Yes.”
 “How far is the hotel from the motorcycle shop?”
 “Yes.”

 With customs clearance being a mere formality, I was in the arrival hall only 20 minutes after landing.
 Among the many people holding signs, I noticed a man holding a yellow paper with my name printed on it.
-When booking, I was especially asked to look for a yellow paper and a printed name, as there are instances when other taxi drivers will just copy a name and stand in front of other drivers and try to steal their passengers.
+When booking, I was specially asked to look for a yellow paper and a printed name, as there are instances when other taxi drivers will just copy a name and stand in front of other drivers and try to steal their passengers.
 However, unless they have a quick print setup in the boot of the cab, they cannot make the printed yellow sign quickly enough to cause confusion.

 As the saying goes, “there is no second chance for a first impression.”
 A similar saying could well be, “write things down quickly before you get used to them and no longer notice.”
-I asked some questions about the traffic, road signs, maximum speeds etc., but the taxi driver did not seem to understand me.
+I asked some questions about the traffic, road signs, maximum speeds, etc., but the taxi driver did not seem to understand me.
 The traffic looked weird; people were going in all directions and were all over the road with their motorcycles.

 It was a fairly warm day with a temperature in the low thirties.
 After checking in at the Camellia Hotel I did not want to waste any time.
 I wanted to explore, have a look around the area, and try to find the Off-Road Vietnam premises.
-As I had forgotten the document with the address, I tried to find the shop from memory as I had seen on a map and Google Earth page, but failed to locate it.
+As I had forgotten the document with the address, I tried to find the shop from memory as I had seen on a map and Google Earth page but failed to locate it.

-Back at the hotel I studied the map, asked for instructions and wrote down the address once again.
+Back at the hotel I studied the map, asked for instructions, and wrote down the address once again.
 I found the shop and noticed that I had walked straight past it just 30 minutes before.

 The shop was located in a very narrow alleyway and measured about 3×4 meters.
-It was a double story building with four bikes parked downstairs, and it had a tiny office upstairs.
+It was a double-story building with four bikes parked downstairs, and it had a tiny office upstairs.
 Anh Wu, the owner, no doubt was a smart operator, as his website generated a feeling that the operation was run by a multilevel organisation.
 The multilevel, in this case, was just a building consisting of one flight of internal stairs.

-The layout of Hanoi’s old quarter resembled other Asian cities where streets are named after the trades which can be found there, like Silversmith Street, Furniture Street, Boot maker Street etc. This of course would be easy if you were able to understand Vietnamese.
+The layout of Hanoi’s old quarter resembled other Asian cities where streets are named after the trades which can be found there, like Silversmith Street, Furniture Street, Bootmaker Street, etc. This, of course, would be easy if you were able to understand Vietnamese.
 Hai Ba Trung Street has absolutely no meaning if you have no knowledge of the language.

 Minh had told us this morning that we would be going past the border of China.

 I tried to form a picture in my mind of what it would look like.
 I figured it would be a crossroad with a sign, then maybe a border post in the distance, such as I had seen in Nepal 10 years before.
 I had ridden close to borders often and had always seen something to that effect.
-Occasionally there were large rivers, like the Danube, which separates Bulgaria and Romania, Hungary and Croatia or a wide river separating Turkey and Greece; this time whether I would see the actual border remained to be seen.
+Occasionally there were large rivers, like the Danube, which separates Bulgaria and Romania, Hungary and Croatia, or a wide river separating Turkey and Greece; this time whether I would see the actual border remained to be seen.

 We continued to ride northeast, and at long last entered a town.
-It was time for a rest and a drink, as the temperature must have been in the mid thirties.
+It was time for a rest and a drink, as the temperature must have been in the mid-thirties.
 The streets were full of people hauling goods in large boxes or wrapped in plastic.

-Large trucks were parked along the main street; all in all it was a very busy place.
+Large trucks were parked along the main street; all in all, it was a very busy place.

 We had entered the city of Lao Cai.
 After negotiating traffic, which reminded me of the outskirts of Hanoi, we reached a small grassy park along the side of a river.
 A parking attendant took care of the bikes, and the nearby shop had cold drinks.
-I purchased another Iced Tea in a half litre bottle.
+I purchased another Iced Tea in a half-litre bottle.

 The park was situated right next to the bridge leading across the river.
 Next, I noticed the large gates on either side.
 Minh told us that China had originally had a small gate, but Vietnam had built a new and bigger gate.
 After this, the Chinese built a bigger and more imposing one again.
-I wanted to walk on the bridge; perhaps I could walk halfway to the border line, however as soon as I approached, a border guard walked over to tell me that I could not cross unless I had a Chinese Visa.
+I wanted to walk on the bridge; perhaps I could walk halfway to the borderline, however as soon as I approached, a border guard walked over to tell me that I could not cross unless I had a Chinese Visa.

 I noticed the big, solid trucks with the different number plates that I had seen on the road before; now I realised where they had come from.
 Later, back at the hotel, we loaded up and got ready for the day’s ride.
 Minh informed us about the short, (about 100 km), ride and added that it would be one of the most beautiful, as we would cross the Hoang Lien Son mountain range.
 This was the same range that we had to some extent covered the night before, mainly in the dark.
 Today, however, we would cross the highest pass in Vietnam in the light of day.

 I had expected this area to be fairly cool, if not cold, especially due to the reasonably high altitude, however at 9 a.m., sweat was already dripping off my forehead, and I was glad to leave the parking area.
 We took the same road back that we had ridden last night in the dark, and stopped for a drink at Binh Lu.
-The small restaurant we arrived at was run by a mother and daughter who work, eat and sleep in the same place.
+The small restaurant we arrived at was run by a mother and daughter who work, eat, and sleep in the same place.
 They slept on a raised section in the corner of the room, about 2.5 meters above the main floor of the dining area.

-Observing the way in which food was prepared made me wonder how much these people knew about bacterial growth, use by dates, storage procedures and other issues.
+Observing the way in which food was prepared made me wonder how much these people knew about bacterial growth, use-by dates, storage procedures, and other issues.
 The preparation benches were dirty and so were the “kitchen” walls.
 Outside we found a stack of dirty dishes and chopsticks lying on the ground ready to be washed under a tap with cold water.